 Step 3: Pay Run Finalisation Options

 In this screen, you will configure the level of automation for each component involved in finalising the pay run.
+If you have previously configured default pay run finalisation options for the specific pay schedule, these preferences will flow through and be shown in the pay run automation wizard.

 - Journals: This option will only appear if the business is connected to an online journal service and has a configured the Chart of Accounts.
 If you select to "Export journals immediately", the payroll journal will be posted automatically once the pay run is automatically finalised.
 The selected users will be notified via email if there is any issue with the journal posting.
 Alternatively, if you select the option to "Export journals manually", a full access user will be required to post the journal from within the pay run once the pay run is finalised.